LeaderPortfolio

 Hill Art Foundation

-Founded with his wife Janine to share their collection and run educational programs.
+Founded the Hill Art Foundation with his wife, Janine, to showcase their art collection and provide educational programs.